 Will Carinity suspend visits?

-Carinity will be required to suspend visits in response to any future legislated State Public Health Directions.
-In addition we are constantly reviewing community transmission of the Coronavirus (COVID-19) to determine the risk that visits may pose to our residents.
+Carinity will suspend visits in response to legislated State Public Health Directions.
+In addition we are constantly reviewing community transmission of the COVID-19 to determine the risk that visits may pose to our residents.
 If we believe the risk to our residents has increased we may suspend visits for a period of time.
 Families will be advised if this occurs and we will open again as soon as the risk falls to acceptable levels.

 For more on this, please refer to the Queensland Health coronavirus webpage Australian Government Department of Health’s information sheet for older Australians, their family and friends about how to protect older Australians from the spread of coronavirus (COVID-19).